jrhoun/liferay-learn/labs/dxp/7.x/installation-and-upgrades/02-setting-up-liferay-dxp/installing-apps-manually/app-installation-strategies.md

 #### Marketplace via the Control Panel

 The DXP Control Panel lets you browse the Marketplace the same way you would from the Marketplace website.
-Purchasing an app downloads it and installs it to the DXP instance automatically.
+Purchasing an app in the Control Panel downloads the app and installs it to the DXP instance automatically.
 See [Using the Liferay Marketplace]((../using-the-liferay-marketplace.md)) for more information.

+#### Purchased Apps Screen

+The Purchased page in the Control Panel at *Apps* &rarr; *Purchased* lists apps that you've previously purchased.
+Apps that aren't installed have an *Install* button for installing the app on the DXP instance.

 #### Application Manager